 Learn techniques to alleviate chronic pain, reduce stress, strengthen the immune system, and promote healing through therapeutic massage while earning an associate's degree.
 Program includes clinical practice in a professional atmosphere and prepares students for the national therapeutic massage and bodywork exam and state licensure.
-Complete this 1,000-hour plus program in a combination of day, evening and weekend classes.

 Before you can enroll, you must complete certain requirements.